Vamana: Samhita

 Roy states that the Rigvedic passages referring to Vishnu's three strides are obviously the nucleus, out of which the legend of the Dwarf was created.
 But the Rigveda, however, does not describe Vishnu as dwarf or Vamana'.
-W.J.
-Wilkins agrees, stating that in regards to the Vishnu Strides of the Rigveda, 'in these verses there is probably the germ of the Dwarf Incarnation'.
+W. J. Wilkins agrees, stating that in regard to the Vishnu strides of the Rigveda, 'in these verses there is probably the germ of the Dwarf Incarnation'.

-In regards to the above-quoted verses, it is commonly accepted that there are Seven Continents or 'regions of the earth'.
-A. Glucklich adds that 'In the Matsya Purana, for instance, there is a seven-part map of the world... [it has] one centre, where an immense mountain - Mt.
-Meru (or Maha Meru, Great Meru) - stands...
-The continents encircle the mountain in seven concentric circles...
+In regard to the above-quoted verses, it is commonly accepted that there are Seven Continents or 'regions of the earth'.
+A. Glucklich adds that 'In the Matsya Purana, for instance, there is a seven-part map of the world ... [it has] one centre, where an immense mountain – Mount Meru (or Maha Meru, Great Meru) – stands ...
+The continents encircle the mountain in seven concentric circles ...
 It seems clear that the Himalayas were the approximate location of Mt.
 Meru'.

-In regards to the three steps of Vishnu, Glucklich points out that in some legends of Vamana and the Asura-King Bali, that 'the first [Step] covered the entire earth, the second covered the atmosphere, and the third measured heaven in its entirety'.
+In regard to the three steps of Vishnu, Glucklich points out that in some legends of Vamana and the Asura-King Bali, that 'the first [Step] covered the entire earth, the second covered the atmosphere, and the third measured heaven in its entirety'.
 M. Haug, in his translation of the Aitareya Brahmana (1.1.5) of the Rigveda, clarifies that the 'three worlds' often means the Ground (Earth), the Air (Atmosphere), and the Sky (Heavens).
 Three steps thus encompasses all of physical existence (although in some Puranic accounts Vamana does so in only two steps).
 D. Goodall also relates more a mystical interpretation of what 'three worlds' symbolises, as provided by the Brihadaranyaka Upanishad, including Mind, Speech, and Breath (see Upanishad section, below).